 Courses include the flagship BodyRight progamme,which is a sexual violence prevention and education programme that we offer for professionals working with young people through the facilitation of an in-depth training course.
 The course focuses firstly on preparing and supporting those educating young people in these sensitive topics and secondly provides a manual of activities to deliver the messages appropriately.
 The programme covers the areas of sexual violence awareness, consent, support, sexting and online coercion.
 Support, advice and training updates are also provided to those working with young people.

-In addition, the Let’s Get Real programme and training around the influence of media, culture and pornography is available to those working in schools, youth groups and colleges along with consent workshops aimed at 2nd and 3rd level students.
+In addition, the Let’s Get Real programme and training around the influence of media, culture and pornography is available to those working in schools, youth groups and colleges who have already completed the BodyRight programme.

 You can read more about these programmes on our training courses page.

-Stands at college sexual awareness and rag weeks and consent talks to secondary schools are among the services available through outreach.
+Stands at college sexual awareness and rag weeks are among the services available through outreach.

 Campaign work is also a feature of youth programmes providing awareness and education on the prevention of sexual violence.